 Here is what the designers chose to put in the default "Race Info" tab.
 Remember, this is where the really important stuff needs to be.

 Car Collection (Buy a new car).
 Notwithstanding the earlier criticism towards this feature:

 are players really more likely to buy a new car rather than choose among the cars they already own right before a race?

 Race Shop (Buy boosters to increase the score you get after a race).
 This page is actually just a sub-page of the "Mods" page,

 which is a page that is already accessible from this tab.
-That means, we essentially have two buttons to buy mods in this tab.
+Confusing?
+Yeah.
+That means, we essentially have two buttons to buy boosters in this tab.

 Considering all the different things a player might want to do before a race, we can improve the use of space here.

 Below is a quick card sorting exercise of the pre-race screen.

 We sort all possible actions by type